InSoundz/insoundz-api/README.md

 <br />
 <br />

-# insoundz_cli Package
+# insoundz-cli Package
-A simple CLI which is used to give the client an easy and fast access to insoundz API (based uppon the insoundz_api package).
+A simple CLI which is used to give the client an easy and fast access to insoundz API (based uppon the insoundz-api package).
 <br />

 ### Installation and Getting started